jonkiparsky/about/helping.md

 ### Give-away rustler

 We sometimes have prizes to raffle away.
 Someone needs to arrange for those donations.
-Books are easy, you send an email to O’Reilly and they ship a box of books.
+Books are easy, you send an email to O'Reilly and they ship a box of books.
 But with more effort, we could probably get more stuff.

 ## At events